 This is an excellent paint for you if you spend a lot of time working on a single painting.
 Since it has been used since the golden ages, oil paint is the most well-known and used by the great masters.

 The majority of oil paints are made of only oil and pigment.
 Many oil paints are hazardous, so keep them away from children and handle them with caution.
 You’ll need a oil medium, a paint thinner as solvent, and the oil paint pigments.
 We use linseed oil or artists grade spirits to make the paint smoother to use.

-When working with oil paint, cover yourself by wearing protective equipment and keep your windows wide open, these strong chemical solvents can cause fumes.
+When working with oil paint, cover yourself by wearing protective mask and gloves.
+Keep your windows wide open, these strong chemical solvents can cause fumes.
 It is recommended that you practice the drawing on paper before moving on to the canvas.
 You can also use pencil to draw the outlines.
 You can also use a gesso to powder the paper and clean with Turpentine.

 Oil paints are usually sold in tubes.
 As a result, you’ll need to apply oil as medium to the paint to make it more fluid and allow you to use a smaller quantity of paint.
-The thinner can help thin the paint by breaking down the oill and speeding up the drying time.
+The thinner can help thin the paint by breaking down the oil and speeding up the drying time.

 It’s better to use a odorless solvent, otherwise you’ll have to struggle with a heavy odor when working on the mural.